magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 Having the above information can also be useful as feedback into [issue backlog preparation](#contribution-backlog) as well as helping to shape the goal and/or agenda for the event.

 #### Instructions for Attendees
-Once your website and registration page is ready, you should compile materials to send to your attendees for after they register and before the event.
-Some foundational information that should be present in this material includes:
+Once your website and registration page is ready, you should compile materials to send to your attendees after they register and before the event.
+Some basic information that should be present in this material includes:

 *  Links to any relevant Contribution Day boards or backlogs containing issues that would be good challenges for attendees.